 BUDGET CAPITAL EXPENDITURE CAPITAL FINANCING The forecast of net revenue and capital expenditure over the accounting period.
 Expenditure on the acquisition of a fixed asset, which will be used in providing services beyond the current accounting period, or expenditure which adds to and not merely maintains the value of an existing fixed asset.
 Funds raised to pay for capital expenditure.
 There are various methods of financing capital expenditure including borrowing, leasing, direct revenue financing, usable capital receipts, capital grants, capital contributions, revenue reserves and earmarked reserves.
 CAPITAL PROGRAMME CAPITAL RECEIPT CIPFA The capital schemes the Authority intends to carry out over a specific period of time.
 The proceeds from the disposal of land or other fixed assets.
 Proportions of capital receipts can be used to finance new capital expenditure, within rules set down by the government but they cannot be used to finance revenue expenditure.
 The Chartered Institute of Public Finance and Accountancy.
-CODE COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT CONSISTENCY The CIPFA Code of Practice on Local Authority Accounting governs the content of The account of the Authority that reports the net cost for the year of the functions for The concept that the accounting treatment of like items, within an accounting period and which it is responsible and demonstrates how that cost has been financed from precepts, grants and other income.
+CODE COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT CONSISTENCY The CIPFA Code of Practice on Local Authority Accounting governs the content of The account of the Authority that reports the net cost for the year of the functions for The concept that the accounting treatment of like items, within an accounting period and precepts, grants and other income.